ba-13/ba-13.github.io/_posts/2023-09-03-flash-baron.md

 While looking through the verbals section, I realised that vocabulary plays a key role in scoring.
 A quick google search will show that there exists lists of recommended words for GRE.
 Visiting [vocabulary.com](https://www.vocabulary.com/lists/182204) will show you a set of "Flash cards" that you may go through, but I found the way it's laid out inconvenient.

-Anyways I was looking into building something with `tqdm`, a cross-platform Python package to build desktop applets.
+Anyways I was looking into building something with `tkinter`, a cross-platform Python package to build desktop applets.
 A few lines of code yields something like this:

 <p style="text-align:center">
   <img src="{{site.baseurl}}/images/flash-baron/app_screenshot.png" />